SmartlyDressedGames/Unturned-Docs/ServerHostingRules.md

 ### `Unspecified`

 The "Monetization" field in each server's Config.json file defaults to `Unspecified`.
-Ideally, this field should be set to whichever value accurately describes your server's monetization practices.
-This field should be configured truthfully, as players can filter the in-game server list by this field.
+If you are unsure what to configure your server's monetization type as, then you can leave it unspecified.

 ### `None`